Luau Birthday Party updated by Mary Bowen on July 16, 2019Home › Fun Family Party Themes › Luau Birthday Party

-Set up a cooler filled with leis.
+Set up a cooler filled with natural or artificial leis.
 Make a sign that says, "Grab a lei!" or "Don't forget your lei!"

-Like all luau parties, yours is not going to be complete without a limbo game.
+Like all luau parties, yours is not going to be complete without a game of limbo.
 Everyone likes limbo.

 Another game to play is a sack race.
 At a luau party the name is changed to a "Aloha Hop".
 This makes it fun and Hawaiian!